uozuAho/blog/content/blog/20210916_my_first_chess_bot.md

 # Step one: Andoma vs. random bot
 Andrew's chess engine is called Andoma.
-See the code [here](https://github.com/healeycodes/andoma).
+See the code here: [Andoma](https://github.com/healeycodes/andoma).

 To get a better understanding of how to use Andoma, I made a random bot that it could play against.
 This way, I could quickly see how Andoma performs against